 Drivers must always know the fastest, safest, and most efficient route for call locations.
 In total all of these things may seem a little intimidating, however, Rescue has an extensive training program that every driver must complete.
 This includes a blindfolded knowledge of the cab, a set of maneuvers to help get acquainted with the dimensions of the truck, and a series of rides that test both the driver’s ability to drive the truck and knowledge of the area.
 The tests ensure knowledge of the set of streets in more than five towns.
 Throughout the district, UVM Rescue’s driver training program has a reputation for being the most extensive.

 Just like the driver, the Crew Chief is responsible for the crew at all times.
 This includes supervising the crew in and out of quarters, deciding what and how patient care should be handled, and maintaining crew safety at all times.
 The care of the patient is the responsibility of the crew chief.
 Crew chiefs are usually the most experienced member of the crew; they train extraordinarily hard and should have the most medical knowledge and experience of any crew member.
-Except in very extenuating circumstances, every Crew Chief is at least an EMT-I, which means that they have taken both the EMT-B and EMT-I classes.
-To become a Crew Chief In Training (CCIT), a medic has to demonstrate that they are developing the medical background necessary to become a Crew Chief, as well as show that they are confident, responsible, have strong leadership skills, and understand the huge responsibility of Crew Chiefing.
-Aside from the personal and professional attributes one must demonstrate, a medic needs to be an on-the-road CCIT for long enough to demonstrate making appropriate medical decisions and by providing the highest level of care to the patients.
+Except in very extenuating circumstances, every Crew Chief is at least an AEMT, which means that they have taken both the EMT and AEMT classes.
+To become a Crew Chief In Training (CCIT), a third has to demonstrate that they are developing the medical background necessary to become a Crew Chief, as well as show that they are confident, responsible, have strong leadership skills, and understand the huge responsibility of Crew Chiefing.
+Aside from the personal and professional attributes one must demonstrate, a third needs to be an on-the-road CCIT for long enough to demonstrate making appropriate medical decisions and by providing the highest level of care to the patients.
 First, a checklist ensures the background knowledge necessary to be a Crew Chief.
 After surpassing a certain point on the checklist, the CCIT begins to lead calls with a Crew Chief Trainer.
 Every so often, the crew chief trainers and training officer meet to discuss the training status of all of every member.
 They determine which medics/drivers should be promoted to crew chief status, as well as discussing how far each CCIT is in their training.
 Although the training officer officially promotes a CCIT to Crew Chief, the collective opinion of the crew chief trainers is critical.